finite-element/finite-element-course/doc/source/2_finite_elements.rst

 .. note::

-   The monomial basis for polynomial spaces employed here becomes increasingly ill-conditioned at higher order, so it may be advantageous to employ a different basis in the construction of the Vandermonde matrix.
+   Here we employ a monomial basis to represent polynomial spaces: any polynomial is given as a linear sum of monomials such as `x`, `xy` or `x^2`.
+This basis becomes increasingly ill-conditioned at higher order, so it may be advantageous to employ a different basis in the construction of the Vandermonde matrix.
 See :cite:`Kirby2004` for an example.

 .. _ex-vandermonde: